margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 ### GitHub app

-As mentioned above there are two scenario's two options for running the self hosted runner, repo level or org level.
+As mentioned above there are two scenario's two options for running the self-hosted runner, repo level or org level.
 Our module supports both but for this blog we use the repo level runner as example.
 The example below is based on the [default example](https://github.com/philips-labs/terraform-aws-github-runner/tree/master/examples/default) in the Terraform module.

-Everything starts with the event that we need to receive.
-So first we create a [GitHub App](https://github.com/settings/apps/new?name=AWS%20Spot%20Runner&public=false), for creating an app in you organization go to you organization settings and select GitHub apps.
-On the app creation page you only need to fill in the name, homepage, and un check the webhook.
+The process starts with the event that we need to receive.
+So first we create a [GitHub App](https://github.com/settings/apps/new?name=AWS%20Spot%20Runner&public=false).
+To create an app in your organization, go to you organization settings and select GitHub apps.
+On the app creation page you only need to fill in the name, homepage, and uncheck the webhook.
 We will activate the webhook once we know our endpoint.

 ![app](github-app.png 'create GitHub app')

-Next hit create app, you will be re-directed to the app overview page.
+Next hit create app, you will be redirected to the app overview page.
 Make a note of the following generated id's, and generate the ssh private key on the bottom of this page.

 ```
 App ID:         12345